raphlinus/raphlinus.github.io/_posts/2018-12-21-new-spline.markdown

 One of the biggest problems with Spiro was that the underlying constraint system didn't always have a unique solution.
 The solver would often fail to converge, making wild patterns reminiscent of particle accelerator tracks.
 That didn't give the impression of a reliable tool; it felt like a rough research prototype.

 The new spline solves this problem, smoothly going through cusps in the cases where Spiro would suddenly reverse the direction of loops.
 I was inspired by [κ-Curves], the technology underlying the new "curvature tool" in Adobe Illustrator, which also uses cusps to achieve robustness (and, kindly enough, cites my work as an example of the problem it solves).
-The exact approach I used was more similar to [Hobby's splines], originally designed for Metafont, and
+The exact approach I used was more similar to [Hobby's splines], originally designed for Metafont, and also uses cubic segments that somewhat approximate Euler spirals as the basic curve family.

 ## More supple curves